0xC0000054/sc4-dbpf-loading/README.md

 * `ShowLoadTime` - shows a message box with the resource loading time in milliseconds.
 * `WinAPI` - shows message boxes before and after the resource loading code runs, this allows the user to start and stop a Process Monitor trace when the message box is shown.
 * `ListLoadedFiles` - writes the loaded DBPF files to the plugin's log file in the order SC4 reads them.

-## Troubleshooting

-The plugin should write a `SC4DBPFLoading.log` file in the same folder as the plugin.
-The log contains status information for the most recent run of the plugin.

 # License